swesterfeld/gst123/README.md

 gst123
 ======

-gst123 is available under the [LGPL2](https://github.com/swesterfeld/gst123/blob/master/COPYING) license and implemented in C++.
+gst123 is a command line media player for linux/unix, implemented in C++.
+It is distributed under the [LGPL2](https://github.com/swesterfeld/gst123/blob/master/COPYING) license.

 # DESCRIPTION